Workplace Accommodation Services

 - If an accommodation is not available or reasonable, the employee will be notified in writing and alternative options may be discussed.

-Please note: Employees are not required to accept an accommodation; however, if an employee needs an accommodation to perform the essential functions of their job and refuses to accept an effective accommodation, they may not be qualified to remain in the job.
+Please note: Employees are not required to accept an accommodation; however, if an employee needs an accommodation to perform the essential functions of their job and refuses to accept an effective accommodation, they may no longer be qualified to remain in the job.

 Confidentiality